McDonald's legal cases

 McDonald's has been involved in a number of lawsuits and other legal cases in the course of the fast food chain's 70-year history.
-Many of these have involved trademark issues, but McDonald's has also launched a defamation suit which has been described as "the biggest corporate PR disaster in history".
+Many of these have involved trademark issues, most of which involving the "Mc" prefix, but McDonald's has also launched a defamation suit which has been described as "the biggest corporate PR disaster in history".

 Partnership suits

 El Salvador

 In 1996, McDonald's revoked businessman Roberto Bukele's franchise for his restaurants in El Salvador.
 McDonald's told Bukele the franchise he had operated for 24 years had expired and wouldn't be renewed.
 Bukele, who had a 1994 agreement that he believed extended the franchise to 2014, refused to close or rebrand his restaurants.

 McDonald's won in the lower courts, but appellate courts sided with Bukele and eventually in 2012 McDonald's was ordered to pay a $23.9 million judgment to Bukele.

 Bukele alleged that he never received the $23.9 million judgment and has filed a new demand in court for $21 million in interest on the award.